renovatebot/renovate/docs/usage/configuration-options.md

 ### format

 Defines which format the API is returning.
-Available values: `json`
+Only `json` is supported, but more are planned for future.

 ### transformTemplates